hbkworld/streaming-spec/complex_types.md

 ### A incremental Rotary Incremental Encoder with start Position

 - The value is expressed as a base value type
-- The counter representing the angle is equidistant, it can go back and forth
+- The counter representing the angle follows a linear rule, it can go back and forth
 - Absolute start position when crossing a start position.
 - No initial absolute value.
-- The time is non-equidistant.
+- The time is explicit.

 ~~~~ {.javascript}